-In the pages of Renegade Beauty, written by Nadine Artemis of Living Libations, "the mouth is the principal portal into our bodies; it interfaces, absorbs, and assimilates our world.
+In the pages of Renegade Beauty by Nadine Artemis, “the mouth is the principal portal into our bodies; it interfaces, absorbs, and assimilates our world.
 The endocrine, immune, and digestive systems are intimately bound to the microbiome of our mouths.
 By understanding the human microbiome, we understand that our health depends on a thriving microbiome; and as human hosts to this bacterial banquet, the key to vitality in our bodies and mouths is bacterial balance.”

 Boketto Founder, Jelena Nikolajevic is of the same mind, and shares her own journey: “Oral care & hygiene has always been a priority in my life because of having cavities as a child and traumatic experiences at the dentist with fillings.
 As I got older, especially during my work in acupuncture, I began to see how that was affecting my health.
 I did my own research and found Dr. Weston A Price and read his book, comparing dental care around the world and saw that people that lived in the most rural areas of the world didn't have toothbrushes but had no cavities compared to those in developed countries.
 He came up with the component of nutrition and why that's important to our teeth.

 From an internal nutritional standpoint, Jelena emphasizes essential fatty acids (Vitamins A, D, K2, which are found in the below sources) as fundamental components to oral and overall body care.

-COD LIVER OIL is the perfect source for Vitamins A & D, which together, better assimilate calcium and calcium absorption.
+- COD LIVER OIL is the perfect source for Vitamins A & D, which together, better assimilate calcium and calcium absorption.
 We carry Rosita Brand in capsules and liquid because they don’t heat-process— which negates the nutritional benefits.

 - PREBIOTICS & PROBIOTICS assist with keeping good bacteria in check and healthy flora in the oral cavity of the mouth, in addition to supporting overall gut health.
 Dr. Ohirra's Professional Grade Probiotic uses a unique 5 year, long term fermentation process to produce a superior biogenically-active probiotic supplement.

-In addition to ensuring that she's getting optimal nutrients internally to support oral hygiene, she has been following Nadine's Holistic Dentistry 8-step Dental Protocol, consisting of the below processes for daily routine and maintenance of optimal oral care.
+In addition to ensuring you’re getting optimal nutrients internally to support oral hygiene, following Nadine's Holistic Dental Care protocol supports the oral care we think of first, tending to our teeth, gums and tongue.

 As a preface to this routine and in the words of Nadine herself, “commercial toothpaste gives an illusion of a fresh and clean mouth, yet it is the art of oral care, diet and diligent brushing that actually removes the plaque.
 It is best to be a purist about oral health and diligently care with a toothbrush and a dab of salt or baking soda and a pure botanical serum.
 These simple, time-tested ingredients help prevent dental caries due to their buffering capacity and alkalinity promoters that inhibit plaque formation and balance the mouth's microbiome.
 They also increase calcium uptake to the enamel, neutralize the pH in the mouth and reduce the effect of harmful metabolic acids...and they are quite safe to swallow.”